dumbx90/dumbx90.github.io/_posts/2020-29-04-Control-HackTheBox-writeup.md

 ## Sumary

-The control machine is a hard machine.
+The control  is a hard machine.
 First we fuzz  **HTTP Headers** to bypass  filter to access the administrator page, after we discovery a **sql injection** and get hashes and upload a webshell that give us a command execution which can be used to initial shell.
 After initial shell we move to **hector** user and discovery what services this particular user is in **control**.
 Change  path of binary and start the service get us a **Administrator Shell**.